Kirk3gaard/2023-basecalling-benchmarks/README.md

     fast and hac.
 So super accuracy mode is the way to go if the aim is to generate reference quality genomes despite the additional need for GPU compute.
+4. HAC data shows a serious improvement on raw read accuracy compared to 4khz sampling.
+However, it is still inferior to the 4khz SUP data on this metric.

 ## Data availability

+### 4 khz data

 The data has been added to the NCBI-SRA [PRJNA934154](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA934154).
 I